This Week's Schedule

 Location: UWMC Room K-069

-Presenter: Christina Marra, M.D., Professor, Department of Neurology, University of Washington School of Medicine.
+Presenter: Craig Zaidman, M.D., Assistant Professor, Department of Neurology, Divisions of Child Neurology and Neuromuscle, Washington University in St. Louis School of Medicine.

 Upon completion of this series, attendees should be able to: